 To house the Ortiz Echague legacy, a space was created in the basement of the Central Building of the University of Navarra.

 When Mr. Alejandro Llano was the rector, the rector's team decided to hire two artists, Rafael Levenfeld and Valentín Vallhonrat, and entrusted them with a project that would put the collection at the service of the University's educational and research purposes.

 It was decided to create a collection of photography from its origins to the present day.
 The strategy consolidates lines of work around photography made in Spain.
 All photographic procedures and themes are present in the collection.
 Following the decision, various photographic collections are incorporated.

-The space of the Ortiz Echague legacy is enlarged and reformed and becomes known as the Photographic Fund of the University Foundation of Navarra (F.F.F.), where it remains until the completion of the works of the Museum of the University of Navarra, when it is transferred to it.
+The space of the Ortiz Echague legacy is enlarged and reformed and becomes known as the Photographic Fund of the University Foundation of Navarra (F.F.F.), where it remains until the completion of the works at Museo Universidad de Navarra, when it is moved to the same.

 A collaboration agreement is signed with the Museo Nacional de Arte de Cataluña, by which the collection of the University of Navarra is exhibited in the permanent collection of this museum in Barcelona.